-Seeing Northern Lights In The Yukon & Helpful Tips From Photographer Jeff Bartlett
+Northern Lights In The Yukon + Aurora Borealis Photography Tips From Pro Jeff Bartlett

 Last summer I experienced one of my biggest travel dreams when I saw the Northern Lights in Dawson City, Yukon.
 It was a big surprise because I was told not to expect them due to long summer days and very few hours of darkness.
-My travel group and I had just come back to our hotel after a fun night at Diamond Tooth Gertie’s Gambling Hall.
-I had stumbled home after a few drinks and then received a call that the Northern Lights were out.
-I quickly scrambled to collect my gear and ran out to where everyone else was shooting photos.
+My travel group and I had just come back to our hotel after a fun night at Diamond Tooth Gertie’s Gambling Hall and I received a call that the Northern Lights were out.
+After scrambling around my room to collect my gear, I ran to where everyone else in my group was already shooting photos.

-We went down to the River (Yukon River) to shoot photos.
-I did not travel with a tripod so I rested my small mirrorless camera on a boulder.
-I will be honest and I do not know much about photography so I was just taking a big stab in the dark and also admiring this gift of nature at the same time.
+We set up shop by the Yukon River since it is best to take photos without city lights.
+Since I did not travel with a tripod, I rested my small mirrorless camera on a boulder.
+To be honest, I do not know much about photography so I was just taking a big stab in the dark and also admiring this gift of nature at the same time.
 Luckily I was able to take a few amateur photos.